douglasgreen/outlines/languages/esperanto/grammar.en.md

 20. **Are there dialects in Esperanto?**
     - Esperanto doesn't have dialects in the traditional sense, but individual style variations exist.

+## Timeline

+**1887**: L.L.
+Zamenhof publishes the "Unua Libro" ("First Book"), introducing Esperanto with the hope of fostering international peace and understanding.

+**1905**: The first World Esperanto Congress is held in Boulogne-sur-Mer, France, marking the beginning of annual gatherings of Esperanto speakers.

+**1907-1917**: Zamenhof receives 14 nominations for the Nobel Peace Prize for his work on Esperanto, though he never wins.

+**1917**: L.L.
+Zamenhof dies, but his legacy continues as Esperanto begins to spread globally.

+**1920s**: Esperanto gains popularity and is nearly adopted by the League of Nations as an official language, but is vetoed by the French delegate.

+**1922**: France bans the teaching of Esperanto, claiming it's a tool for spreading communist ideas.

+**1935**: Esperanto is banned in Nazi Germany, with Hitler targeting Esperanto speakers for persecution.

+**1936-1939**: During the Stalin era, Esperantists in the Soviet Union face persecution, being labeled as spies and cosmopolitans.

+**1954**: UNESCO recognizes the Universal Esperanto Association, allowing it representation at UNESCO events.

+**1985**: UNESCO passes a resolution encouraging countries to add Esperanto to their school curricula, with China responding positively.

+**Late 20th Century**: Despite political suppression in various regimes, Esperanto communities continue to thrive underground and online.

+**2017**: UNESCO declares the year of Zamenhof and begins publishing its flagship journal, The UNESCO Courier, in Esperanto.

+**2022**: Esperanto group established at the Amundsen-Scott South Pole Station, showing the language's reach even in remote locations.

+**Throughout the 20th and 21st centuries**: Esperanto is taught at various universities worldwide, with programs in interlinguistics offered in Esperanto at Adam Mickiewicz University in Poland.

+**Ongoing**: Despite challenges, the number of Esperanto speakers grows, with estimates suggesting up to 2 million worldwide.

+**Ongoing**: The Universal Esperanto Association continues to be nominated for the Nobel Peace Prize in recognition of its contribution to world peace.

+**Ongoing**: The advent of the internet and platforms like Duolingo spur renewed interest in Esperanto, with an increasing number of resources available online.

+This timeline showcases Esperanto's journey from its creation as a hopeful tool for global peace, through periods of political suppression and persecution, to its current status as a living language with a dedicated global community.